Patriots Day (film): Plot

 On April 14, 2013, Boston Police Department Sergeant Tommy Saunders captures a suspect and fails to convince Commissioner Ed Davis to let him off from a punishment duty the next day, working the Boston Marathon.
 During the marathon, brothers Dzhokhar and Tamerlan Tsarnaev detonate two bombs, causing widespread panic in Boston and around the world.

-A young couple, Patrick Downes and Jessica Kensky, are injured and taken to separate hospitals, where they are both required to have one leg each amputated.
-Steve Woolfenden, a family man, is also injured and separated from his toddler son, Leo, who an officer takes to a safe location.

-FBI Special Agent in Charge Richard DesLauriers is assigned to investigate the bombings in collaboration with Davis and the police.
+A young couple, Patrick Downes and Jessica Kensky, are injured in the bombing and taken to separate hospitals, where they are both required to have one leg each amputated.
+Steve Woolfenden, a family man, is also injured and separated from his toddler son Leo, who an officer takes to a safe location.
+FBI Special Agent in Charge Richard DesLauriers is assigned to investigate the bombing in collaboration with Davis and the police.
 In contrast, Tommy searches for evidence and helps people injured or separated from their loved ones in the chaos, including Patrick, Jessica, Steven, and Leo.

-FBI analysts review footage of the bombing and identify Dzhokhar and Tamerlan as suspects, but DesLauriers is reluctant to release their photos to the public without further evidence.
-His hand is forced when the photos are leaked to the press, while Watertown Police Sergeant Jeffrey Pugliese's men begin conducting door-to-door searches for the pair.

-The Tsarnaev brothers kill Massachusetts Institute of Technology Police Department officer Sean Collier in a failed attempt to steal his pistol, and then carjack student Dun "Manny" Meng, telling him that they committed the marathon bombing and plan to conduct another one in New York City.
+FBI analysts review footage of the bombing and identify Dzhokhar and Tamerlan as the assailants responsible, but DesLauriers is reluctant to release their photos to the public without further confirmation.
+His hand is forced when the photos are leaked to the press, while Watertown, Massachusetts Police Sergeant Jeffrey Pugliese's men begin conducting door-to-door searches for the pair.
+The Tsarnaev brothers kill Massachusetts Institute of Technology Police Department officer Sean Collier in a failed attempt to steal his pistol, and then carjack student Dun "Manny" Meng, telling him that they committed the marathon bombing, killed a policeman, and plan to conduct another bombing in New York City.

-While Dzhokhar is in a Shell Gas station convenience store, Meng escapes from the vehicle and takes refuge at a Mobil gas station across the street, where he alerts the police on the whereabouts of the brothers after they drive away in the stolen car.
-Tommy arrives at the scene, learns of the brothers' plan, and is given the stolen car's GPS tracking number.
-The tracker leads police to the brothers' location in Watertown, where an armed standoff occurs.
+While Dzhokhar is in a gas station convenience store and Tamerlan is distracted, Meng escapes and takes refuge at another gas station across the street, where he calls the police.
+Tommy questions Meng about the ordeal and is given the stolen car's GPS tracking number.
+This leads police to the brothers' location in Watertown, where Tamerlan fires at them upon their arrival while Dzhokhar throws bombs, seriously wounding several officers.
+Eventually, Pugliese shoots Tamerlan in the ankle and subdues him.
+Dzhokhar attempts to run Pugliese over while fleeing in Meng's vehicle but fatally runs Tamerlan over instead.